mozilla/releases-comm-central/mail/components/inappnotifications/docs/index.md

 The local cache of notifications is regularly refreshed against a server (specified by an URL that is formatted using the [URL formatter](https://searchfox.org/mozilla-central/source/toolkit/components/urlformatter/URLFormatter.sys.mjs)).
 If at startup of the system the server can't be reached and there's either no cache or the cache is older than the application build, it falls back to a set of notifications that were included at build time.

-There is a cache timestamp, with the lifetime controlled by a pref.
-If the cache is recent enough, the network is not contacted.
+The notification are cached based on the caching headers from the notification server, if the cache is not expired no network requests will be done.
+The time to the next update is influenced by notifications server via the cache headers.

 ### Cache